opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 ```
 root WARNING Unable to get address info for address xxxxyyyy (AddressFamily.AF_INET, SocketKind.SOCK_DGRAM, 17, 0): <class 'socket.gaierror'> [Errno 8] nodename nor servname provided, or not known
 ```
-- VPN may be interferring.
+- VPN may be interfering.
 Try turning off the VPN.
 If you are connected to a VPN and face Docker-related issues when running the integration tests disconnecting from the VPN may fix this.

 ```
 Cannot download OpenSearch-1.0.1